-Canada is a huge country and the easiest and most flexible way to explore it is by car.
+Canada is a huge country.
+The easiest and most flexible way to explore it is by car.

 First, I’ll try and break down the process, share my own experiences and finish with a frequently asked questions section.